zhang314159265/slk/status.md

 - [ar doc](https://sourceware.org/binutils/docs-2.39/binutils.htm): the doc is very simply and basically only goes thru the command line options.
 - [ar - wikipedia](https://en.wikipedia.org/wiki/Ar_(Unix)): explains the format of an ar file.
 - [Working with submodules](https://github.blog/2016-02-01-working-with-submodules/)
+  - need call 'git submodule update --remote' to fetch new commits for submodule from server.

 # Low Prio
 - why nm shows no symbols for libc.so but `readelf -s` works